carbonplan/sai-downscaling/docs/access-data/whats-available.md

 # What's available

 We are publishing downscaled, daily climate model output for stratospheric aerosol injection (SAI) scenarios.
 The outputs cover 4 scenarios, 2 global climate models (GCMs), all available ensemble members, and 5 variables.
-GCM output is bias-corrected against ERA5 and downscaled to a global 0.25° grid with two methods.
+We bias-correct GCM output against ERA5 and downscale it to a global 0.25° grid with 2 methods.

 | Property | Value |
 | --- | --- |